 Take a look at its best features:

 Low Impact Workouts – this model relies heavily on your bodyweight to determine optimal resistance weight.
 This means your joints won’t be forced to lift or resist more than it can handle.
-Moreover, there are also over 12 resistance settings to choose from that will help you perform over 85 exercises at maximum comfort for your body.
+Moreover, there are also over 12 settings to choose from that will help you perform over 85 exercises at maximum comfort for your body.

 Versatility – Easily perform over 85 exercises.
 This includes squats, abdominal crunches, pull-ups, and leg presses.
 The FIT that is looks like Weider Ultimate Body Works is even optimized to let you perform low-impact cross-training workouts.